Kamarhati: History

 Kamarhati was earlier a part of North Suburban Municipality.
 In 1881-82 it was renamed Baranagar Municipality and Kamarhati became a part of it.
 In 1899, Kamarhati was separated from Baranagar Municipality and Kamarhati Municipality came into existence.

 During the British Raj it was a place for bungalows and gardens where the rich 'Babu' of Kolkata used to come.

 With the partition of Bengal in 1947, "millions of refugees poured in from erstwhile East Pakistan."
 In the initial stages bulk of the refugees were non-agriculturists.
 A few of them made their own arrangements, but "it was squatters who made the East Bengali refugees famous or infamous."
 Squatting (jabardakhal in Bengali) ranged from the forcible occupation of barracks to the collective take-over of private, government and waste land.
 By 1949, there were 65 refugee colonies in the Dum Dum and Panihati zone.
 The squatters were in a way "self-settlers" in the absence of adequate official arrangements for rehabilitation.
-Within a very short time the refugees (quite often with government/ administrative support) not only found a place to stay but developed a society with markets, schools, temples and sometimes even colleges, hospitals and recreational centres.
+Within a very short time the refugees (quite often with government or administrative support) not only found a place to stay but developed a society with markets, schools, temples and sometimes even colleges, hospitals and recreational centres.

 Geography

 Location

 Kamarhati is located at 22.67°N 88.37°E. Neighbourhoods such as Belgharia, Ariadaha and Dakshineswar are part of this Municipality.
 The Kamarhati Municipality is located at Rathtala on B.T.
 Road.
 The sacred Dakshineshwar Kali Temple is situated in Kamarhati Municipal area.

 Kamarhati is bounded by Khardaha and Panihati on the north, North Dumdum on the east, Baranagar on the south and the Hooghly River on the west.

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked in the map are linked in the full screen map) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km2.
 The subdivision has 16 municipalities and 24 census towns.

-For most of the cities/ towns information regarding density of population is available in the Infobox.
+For most of the cities and towns, information regarding density of population is available in the infobox.
 Population data is not available for neighbourhoods.
-It is available for the entire Municipal area and thereafter ward-wise.
+It is available for the entire municipal area and thereafter ward-wise.